 Non-practice is defined as any period of time exceeding thirty (30) calendar days in which Respondent is not engaging in the practice of veterinary medicine in California.
-While telled for residing/practicing outside of California, Respondent must comply with the following terms and conditions of probation: obey all laws, quarterly reports, interview with the Board, telling of probation, maintain a current and active California license or registration, and cost recovery.
+While telled for reciding/practicing outside of California, Respondent must comply with the following terms and conditions of probation: obey all laws, quarterly reports, interview with the Board, telling of probation, maintain a current and active California license or registration, and cost recovery.

 Respondent's license shall be cancelled the shall be considered a violation of probation if Respondent's periods of temporary or permanent residence or practice outside California total two years.
-However, Respondent's license shall not be considered a violation of probation if Respondent is residing and practicing in another state of the United States and is on active probation with the licensing authority of that state, in which case the two-year tolling limitation period shall begin on the date probation is completed or terminated in that state.
+However, Respondent's license shall not be cancelled as long as it shall not be considered a violation of probation if Respondent is residing and practicing in another state of the United States and is on active probation with the licensing authority of that state, in which case the two-year tolling limitation period shall begin on the date probation is completed or terminated in that state.